pnp/pnpjs/docs-src/getting-started.md

 the libraries you need via npm.
 Many of the packages have a peer dependency to other packages with the @pnp namespace meaning you may need to install more than one package.
 All packages are released together eliminating version confusion - all packages will depend on packages with the same version number.

+If you need to support older browsers please review the article on [polyfills](polyfill.md) for required functionality.

 ## Install

 First you will need to install those libraries you want to use in your application.
-Here we will install the most frequently used.
+Here we will install the most frequently used packages.
 This step applies to any environment or project.

 `npm install @pnp/logging @pnp/common @pnp/odata @pnp/sp @pnp/graph --save`

 Next we can import and use the functionality within our application.
-The below is a very simple example, please see the individual package documentation for more details on all the possibilities.
+The below is a very simple example, please see the individual package documentation for more details.

 ```TypeScript
 import { Util } from "@pnp/common";